The Grand Occasion

 "Congratulations, T.J.," she said.

 "Thomas-John," he said, returning her bright dimpled smile, responding with his own smiling eyes.
 "T.J. is what I've been called ever since a kid," he continued.
-"Now that I'm older and having finished high school, I think I'd rather prefer Thomas-John," he paused.
+"Now that I'm older and completed high school, I think I'd rather prefer Thomas-John," he paused.
 "But, if ‘T.J.' slips out occasionally," he continued, "I'll probably still reply."

 "Okay, ‘Thomas-John," remarked Jessica, "I'll try to remember that.
 But you can still call me ‘Jessi,' which many of my other friends do.
 I've known that name ever since I can remember.
 I guess I'll stick with it," she concluded, wrinkling her nose.